 Enjoy all the great baking activities over at Planning Playtime.

-We’re going on a bear hunt!
-We’re gonna catch a big one!
 Kids absolutely adore all things bears…teddy bears, the book Brown Bear, What Do You See? and of course, all the themed bear activities that go along with a bear theme.
-Bears are found everywhere, so you can use it to incorporate everything from geography to colors to counting, and learn some interesting bear facts along the way.
-Plus, it’s such a fun theme for back to school as you get students learning about each other and having fun throughout the day.
+One of our favorite activities is going on a bear hunt!
+Don’t miss our list of amazing bear facts for kids.
+Bears are found everywhere, so you can incorporate them in everything from geography to colors to counting.
 Don’t forget a teddy bear picnic!

-Our clever friends at Preschool Teacher 101 have a super fun bear themed lesson plan that’s sure to be a hit!
+Our clever friends at Preschool Teacher 101 have a super fun bear hunt-themed lesson plan that’s sure to be a hit!

-On August 15, we celebrate National Honey Bee Awareness Day, as bees are one of the hardest working animals on the planet!
+On August 15 we celebrate National Honey Bee Awareness Day.
+Bees are one of the hardest working animals on the planet!
 They help take care of some of our most important plants and flowers and ensure that our fruits and vegetables get pollinated.
 Read why bees are so important to our ecosystem with this book, The Thing About Bees: A Love Letter.
 This torn paper flower craft is also an easy tie-in as you talk about these busy helpers.